brandonwestcott/li3_mongo_embedded/README.md

 Key specified is the name used to refernce the relation on a find query.

 Options are:
-to - specifieds target model
+to 		  - specifieds target model embedded  - the key on which the data is embedded.
+Currently there is support for 6 layers deep via dot syntax fieldName - the key on which the related model will be attached (in the above example the nested scouts DocumentSet would be embedded onto $team->scouts)

 #### Calling Relations